WHAT IS ACETYLCHOLINE

 Similarly, excessive inhibition of the enzyme can predispose you to serious side effects.
 However, smaller doses can help you develop better memory capacity, improve your brain’s plasticity and enhance your intellectual abilities.
 I guess everyone wants to be smart, brilliant and intelligent, don’t you?

 Why Inhibit The Effect Of This Vital Enzyme?

-Acetylcholinesterase plays an essential role in regulating brain functions.You way ask why anyone would want to inhibit its effect?
+Acetylcholinesterase plays an essential role in regulating brain functions.You may ask why anyone would want to inhibit its effect?
 The simple answer is that simple interference may be necessary to potentiate the beneficial implications of the neurotransmitter especially in mental performance and specifically memory.

 The inhibitory effect of the enzyme increases the levels of acetylcholine neurotransmitter in your brain and at the same time increase the duration of its stimulatory effects.
-When neuron fires, a stronger action potential in the post-synaptic neuron (the neuron that receives the signal) potentiating the effects of ACh.
+When neuron fires, a stronger action potential in the post-synaptic neuron (the neuron that receives the signal) potentiating the effects of Acetylcholine.
 Consider what happens when you turn up the volume of your audio machine.
 The sound will be louder.
 High levels of acetylcholine amplify, so to say, its effects on the parts of the brain responsible for cognitive functions.

 Who Can Benefit From AChEIs?

 We all have good memories when we are younger but as we age, cognitive functions exemplified by memory start to decline progressively.
 In old age, higher brain functions reduce leading to conditions such as Alzheimer’s disease, dementia and other manifestations of impaired cognitive functions.
 If you or your loved one experience declining cognitive functions, then you are the right person for AChEIs.
 From what you have learned already, I believe you understand why.